“Trauma Informed Response and Care”

 - Focusing primarily on peripheral details and the primary use of who, what, where, why, when and how type questions

-In-depth interviews following acute trauma until after 1-2 sleep cycles.
+In-depth interviews following acute trauma – we advocate waiting until after 1-2 sleep cycles.

 SHIFT LLC currently only endorses Certified FETI as a “trauma Informed” interview methodology.
 We are working diligently to review research on other methodologies and practices to continue to improve our collective response to individuals who have experienced high stress and trauma.